 All of these wooden tools were traditionally shaped using rocks, flints, or in coastal tribes, shells.

-Weapons and war craft were certainly the highlights for my boys, but they did enjoy the facepaintng and trying out Aboriginal style painting on small stones.
-My eight year old was mesmerised by the music and dance.
+Weapons and warcraft were certainly the highlights for my boys, but they did enjoy the facepainting and trying out Aboriginal style painting on small stones.
+My eight-year-old was mesmerised by the music and dance.
 There wasn’t much of a focus on Aboriginal art at the park, for that you would have to go elsewhere.

 There are plenty of places to learn about aboriginal culture and history in The Far North.
 I highly recommend the Laura Aboriginal Dance Festival, held every other year in June, we hope to go this year, our second visit.
 You can see real Aboriginal rock paintings for yourself just outside Laura.